annahothai/Morse-Code-Transmitter-on-Raspberry-Pi/README.md

 To those outside of Mr.Walker's class, this is a school project for my Computer Science class.

+## What Are We Doing?
+In this tutorial, we will make an LED signal morse dode using Raspberry Pi.
+For those who are unfamiliar with morse codes, you can refer to a guide in this image 1[](https://github.com/annahothai/Morse-Code-Transmitter-on-Raspberry-Pi/blob/master/Morse%20Code%20Guide.png)

+## Materials
+For this project, you will need:
+1. 1 Raspberry Pi 3 and SD card
+2. 1 Pi Cobbler
+3. 1 Male/Male Jumper Wire
+4. 1 10K 5% 1/4W Resistor
+5. 1 LED
+6. USB cable to connect your Raspberry Pi

 ### Direction
 ## Setting up the breadboad
 Before doing anything, make sure to disconnect the Raspberry Pi.
 You can damage your Raspberry Pi or fry your LEDs if you assemble the parts incorrectly.